-While a number of sites and even some groomers boast certain “Aussie haircuts,” Aussie don’t need haircuts.
+A number of sites and even some groomers boast certain “Aussie haircuts,”.
+But Aussies don’t need haircuts.

 Their coats are perfectly suited to keep them warm in the winter and cool in the summer.

-The only real maintenance this breed needs is occasional bathing and regular brushing to ensure excess hair is kept under control and matting doesn’t occur in their moderately long fur.
+The only real maintenance this breed needs is occasional bathing and regular brushing.
+This is to keep excess hair under control and stop matting in their moderately long fur.

 How Often Should You Brush an Australian Shepherds?

 Brushing your Aussie regularly is an important part of keeping his coat and skin healthy.